Connect with others who understand.

 The causes of psoriasis on the feet are the same as those of psoriasis diagnosed elsewhere on the body.
 Researchers are not exactly sure what causes the skin condition, but many believe it results from a combination of environmental and genetic factors.
 Psoriasis is an autoimmune disease — it occurs when part of the immune system is overactive and mistakenly attacks the body’s healthy tissues.

-Treatment for Psoriasis on the Feet
+How To Treat Psoriasis on the Feet

 If a doctor determines that psoriasis is causing your symptoms, there are several treatments you can discuss with them to help ease your discomfort.
 Keep in mind that finding the right treatment may take some time.